-Resources consumed and waste generated during construction were estimated with reference to data on construction planning and logistics data (see Chapter 6) applied to typical waste generation rates for construction of certain types of infrastructure (e.g. roads, runways, hardstands and commercial buildings) based on area and taking into account certain assumptions such as concrete density and thickness.
+Resources consumed and waste generated during construction were estimated with reference to data on construction planning and logistics data (see Chapter 6 (Volume 1)) applied to typical waste generation rates for construction of certain types of infrastructure (e.g. roads, runways, hardstands and commercial buildings).
+These estimates were based on area and took into account certain assumptions such as concrete density and thickness.